Frequently Asked Questions (FAQs)

-You can also apply for a Zoning Certificate (Section 149A & 149B) to get zoning information and the types of development that are permitted on your land.
-In the 2009-2010 financial year, the cost of the Zoning Certificate was $100.
+You can also apply for a Zoning Certificate (Section 10.7) to get zoning information and information about the types of development that could be permitted on your land.

 If you have owned your cat prior to 1 July 1999, you do not have to register the animal for life but you must ensure that your cat is identifiable by a collar, ID tag or microchip.
 However, if you sell or give away your cat after 1 July 1999, it must be microchipped and registered for life.

 2. When do I need to register my dog?